 Once you’ve identified your symptoms as being rooted in psychological strain, you can use different tactics to soothe them.
 Mindfulness techniques like body scans, object meditation, worry “surfing,” and more can be practiced virtually anywhere, anytime—more information about these activities (including detailed how-tos) can be found here.
-You can practice mindfulness on your own, or you can seek a therapist (like Sarah) who has been extensively trained in diverse strategies.
+You can practice mindfulness on your own, or you can seek a therapist who has been trained in diverse strategies.

 Many dialectical-behavioral strategies also utilize the principles of mindfulness to soothe the physical symptoms of mental illness.
 For examples, Sarah recommends acting “one-mindfully,” which simply means doing one thing at a time.

 “When you’re eating, you’re eating, when you’re walking, you’re walking,” Sarah explains.
-When you’re performing those activities but are focused on other things, like the TV or a text message, you may find that you’re not actually aware of what’s happening in your body.
+When you’re performing those activities but are focused on other things, like the TV or a text, you may find that you’re not aware of what’s happening in your body.
 “The idea of one-mindfully is that you are fully emerged in the present situation/activity…As we know, emotions can show up in the body as goosebumps when we’re scared, or an uneasy stomach when we’re anxious.
 By behaving one-mindfully, we can come become aware of what our emotions are [based on our physical experiences]”, and “by acknowledging those emotions without judgment, we can decrease their sting and ultimately their physical impact on our bodies.”

 As painful and irritating as they may be, your symptoms can be lessened—or even eliminated—through thoughtful, personalized coping techniques.
-For more information about recognizing and managing the physical symptoms of psychological stress, you can contact any of our therapists via the addresses listed on their pages (Sarah’s is email@example.com) or setup a free consultation.
+For more information about recognizing and managing the physical symptoms of psychological stress, you can contact any of our therapists via the addresses listed on their pages (Sarah’s is firstname.lastname@example.org) or setup a consultation.
 You have the power to improve your health.